 SCOTTSDALE LEASE OPTION AND LEASE PURCHASE

-Lease Option or Lease Purchase Agreements, commonly referred to as “Lease-to-Own” Agreements are commonly used interchangeably.
+Lease Option or Lease Purchase Agreements, commonly referred to as Lease-to-Own or Rent-to-Own Agreements are commonly used interchangeably.
 But they are different!

 Lease Option or Lease Purchase agreements allow a potential buyer to occupy the seller’s property for a period of time before completing the sale.
 This arrangement can assist either or both parties in meeting their goals and needs with respect to the transaction and their specific circumstances.
 In some instances, these agreements may even allow a buyer the opportunity to build a bit of equity in the home as well.